chadac/golang/src/cmd/compile/abi-internal.md

 The arithmetic status flags (NZCV) are treated like scratch registers and not preserved across calls.
-All other bits in PSTATE are system flags and are not modified by Go.
+All other bits in PSTATE are system flags and are not modified by Golang.

 The floating-point status register (FPSR) is treated like scratch registers and not preserved across calls.